DHS' Noem vows to continue Trump's immigration crackdown, as judge says Guard deployment was illegal

 Military involvement escalates in LA

-The Trump administration has rapidly expanded military deployments to Los Angeles over the past week and has said it is willing to send troops to other cities to assist with immigration enforcement and controlling disturbances — in line with what Trump promised during last year's campaign.
+The administration has said it is willing to send troops to other cities to assist with immigration enforcement and controlling disturbances — in line with what Trump promised during last year's campaign.

 Some 2,000 Guard soldiers were in the nation's second-largest city and were soon to be joined by 2,000 more, along with about 700 Marines, said Maj.
 Gen. Scott Sherman, who is in charge of the operation.

-About 500 of the Guard troops deployed to the Los Angeles protests have been trained to accompany agents on immigration operations, the commander said Wednesday.
+About 500 of the Guard troops deployed to the Los Angeles protests have been trained to accompany agents on immigration operations, Sherman said Wednesday.
 The Guard has the authority to temporarily detain people who attack officers, but any arrests must be made by law enforcement.

-While some troops have already gone on such missions, he said it’s too early to say if that will continue even after the protests die down.

-“We are expecting a ramp-up,” Sherman said, noting that protests across the nation were being discussed.
-“I’m focused right here in LA, what’s going on right here.
-But you know, I think we’re, we’re very concerned.”

 States face questions on deploying troops